 - 2.to work on different features in parallel without interference and without having to wait for each other;

 - 3.to prevent loss of code because multiple copies exist on multiple sites;

 - 4.to have an accurate registration of changes, their authors, and the time each change has occurred.

 We maintain and use the following repositories at Github:

 Understanding the basics of Git is essential for anyone working on Ampersand.
 Fortunately, there is good help available:

-Ask one of the administrators of Ampersand to add you as member to the team if you want/need write access to the Ampersand repo or any other repo in the project.
+- Ask one of the administrators of Ampersand to add you as member to the team, stating that you want/need write access to the Ampersand repo or any other repo in the project.